By Chantal India, on 25 November 2019

-- It has a great visual impact: Banners have been around for many years, and one of the reasons is because they are a visually appealing format.
-Human beings are very visual, so it’s hard to resist a good display when something is well designed and potentially saving us money.
+- It has a great visual impact: banners have been around for many years, and one of the reasons is that they are a visually appealing format.
+People are very visual, so it’s hard to resist a good display when something is well designed and potentially saving you money.
 In recent years display advertising has begun to incorporate videos and interactive elements that make it a more entertaining experience.

-- Customize the payment method: As we mentioned earlier, there are several different payment options for display campaigns.
+- Customize the payment method: as mentioned earlier, there are several different payment options for display campaigns.
 A big advantage is that you can choose the one that best suits your budget and objectives.